-There is more uncertainty about the degree of economic slack than is commonly acknowledged in academic and policy discussions, which often treat the output gap as if is directly observed.
+There is much more uncertainty about the degree of economic slack than is commonly acknowledged in academic and policy discussions, which often treat the output gap as if is directly observed.
 Canova (1998) argues that this uncertainty has huge implications in terms of "stylized facts" about the business cycle used to motivate theoretical analysis.
-Also, according to Orphanides (2002), this uncertainty is responsible for huge policy mistakes in the past, especially in terms of the high inflation in the 1970s.
+Also, as discussed in the introduction, Orphanides (2002) argues that this uncertainty is responsible for huge policy mistakes in the past, especially in terms of the high inflation in the 1970s.

-11 The respective number of rejections at the 10%, 5%, and 1% levels is 33, 21, and 11 for the AR(1) model output gap, 43, 30, and 14 for the UC-HP model output gap, and 39, 23, and 13 for the underlying real GDP growth rate data.
+&lt;sup>15 The respective number of rejections at the 10%, 5%, and 1% levels is 33, 21, and 11 for the AR(1) model output gap, 43, 30, and 14 for the UC-HP model output gap, and 39, 23, and 13 for the underlying real GDP growth rate data.

-In light of this uncertainty about the degree of economic slack prevailing in an economy at any given point of time and its importance for policy, I argue for a model-averaged forecasting-based estimate of the output gap.
+In light of this uncertainty about the degree of economic slack prevailing in an economy at any given point of time and its importance for policy, I argue for a model-averaged forecast-based estimate of the output gap.
 For most economies, the model-averaged estimate is closely related to the narrower measures of slack given by the unemployment rate and capacity utilization and, consistent with the notion of an output gap as a measure economic slack, has a strong negative forecasting relationship with future output growth.
 The model-averaged output gaps are also generally highly asymmetric, as was found for US real GDP in Morley and Piger (2012).

 Evidence for a Phillips Curve relationship between the model-averaged output gap and inflation is more mixed.
-But the results provide a strong caution against imposing a linear relationship in estimating output gaps.
-Meanwhile, there are notable linkages between the model-averaged output gaps across many economies in Asia and the Pacific based on pairwise Granger Causality tests.
+But the overall results argue against imposing a linear relationship in estimating output gaps.
+Meanwhile, there are notable dynamic linkages between the model-averaged output gaps across many economies in Asia and the Pacific based on pairwise Granger Causality tests.

 The estimates of output gaps in this paper were deliberately based on univariate models.
-But it would be interesting to see the influence of multivariate information on the estimated output gap.
-Also, further analysis of the Phillips Curve relationship in each economy, allowing different specifications and taking other shocks into account, would be helpful to better understand what drives inflation in each case.
+But it would be interesting to see the influence of multivariate information on the estimates.
+Also, further analysis of the Phillips Curve relationship that allows different specifications and takes cost push factors and other shocks into account would be helpful to better understand what drives inflation for each economy.
 Finally, it is likely that the correlations between output gaps across economies have changed over time, which could be considered with a factor model with time-varying loadings (e.g., Del Negro and Otrok, 2008).
 But these extensions are left for future research.